Whanganui family's tiny house dream destroyed, life savings gone

 They looked at renting a house closer to work, but with a shortage of homes available in Whanganui and their current financial situation, it is not an option.

-The community is also rallying around them, with Domino's Whanganui hosting an event called Raise Some Dough For Liza & Shannon.
+The community is also rallying around them, with Domino's Whanganui hosting an event called Raise Some Dough For Liza & Shanon.

 On Wednesday, August 14, 2019 between 5 and 9pm, $1 from every pizza sold at that Domino's branch will be donated to the family to help them get back on their feet.